top of page

 Turn Small Moments Into Big Brand Impressions

-Instead of treating onboarding like a transaction, it became a moment of connection where the child could immediately feel welcome and belonging.
-Keep in mind that brand message doesn’t stop at acquisition, but is reinforced in every interaction.
+Instead of treating onboarding like a transaction, it became a moment of connection where the child could immediately feel the welcome and belonging that came with membership.
+It's important to remember that every interaction matters and helps build connection -- the sale is just the beginning.

 Show Up in People’s Everyday Lives